-Microsoft is also announcing Microsoft 365 for Campaigns.
-This new service, also available in June, will provide the high-end security capabilities of Microsoft 365 Business offering to political parties and campaigns, initially those for federal office in the United States.
+Microsoft 365 for Campaigns is a new service which provides the high-end security capabilities of Microsoft 365 Business offering to political parties and campaigns, initially those for federal office in the United States.
 It will do so in a streamlined way and at a low price, preconfigured to optimize for the unique operating environments campaigns face, including their fast pace and high-security-risk profile.

 Microsoft 365 for Campaigns builds on the AccountGuard threat-detection and nation-state attack notification service was announced in 2018 and simplifies security for political organizations by providing specialized wizards that campaigns can use to easily and efficiently harden their security posture from the ground up.